Introduction — Elder Law & Elder Care FAQs

 What is legal guardianship?

-A guardianship may be necessary when a person cannot manage personal, medical, or financial affairs due to age or disability, and a court appoints someone to make decisions on their behalf.
+A guardianship is a legal action taken when a person cannot manage personal, medical, or financial affairs due to age or disability, and a court appoints someone to make decisions on their behalf.

 What is a conservatorship?